 Collection item thumbnails display at the top of blog posts and individual events.
 These banners have a fixed height.

 - Events - No text displays in the banner.

-- Blog posts - The post title and one metadata element (choose with the Meta Priority tweak) display over the banner image.
+- Blog posts - The post title and one type of metadata (choose with the Meta Priority tweak) displays over the banner image.

 Add a color filter